 Take Care of Small Things First

-Have you eaten?
-Used the restroom?
-Let the dog in or out?
-These small things need to be handled before you can even start to be productive.
 Stopping every five minutes to tend to small things like this can destroy your vibe and get you out of the zone.

-Imagine trying to get anything accomplished if you have to get up and use the restroom, then go get a glass of water, then check the mail, then switch the laundry over.
+Imagine trying to accomplish anything if you have to get up and use the restroom, then get a glass of water, check the mail, and switch the laundry over.
 Your hour of productive time is going to be gone before you even get started.
-Making sure that you and your surroundings are ready is one of the first steps you can take in ensuring productivity.

 Journaling